Mrrm2/Comms-User-Guide/docs/gettingStarted.md

             Public repositories are visible to anyone on the internet.
 Private repositories are only visible to the owner and collaborators.
 If you are unsure which option to choose, select private.
 The visibility of your repository can be changed at any time.

-5. If you want to include a README file, check the box that says “Initialize this repository with a README”.
-This will create a README file in your repository that you can edit later.
+5. Check the box that says “Initialize this repository with a README” to create a README file in your repository that you can edit later.
     <br />
     <br />
     <img src="/images/gettingStarted/readMeRepository.png" alt= "Creating a README file for the new repository" width="650px">